Here are the "Before" and the "After" pics of the shower bath conversion project I'll be referencing in this post.

 What is the average cost of converting a bathtub into a shower?

-The average shower conversion cost ranges from $2,500 to $6,000, depending on the size, materials chosen, and if you’re paying “premium” labor costs.
+The average shower conversion cost ranges from $5,000 to around $15,000, depending on the size, materials chosen, and if you're paying "premium" labor and materials costs.
 Budgeting for materials, labor, and a contingency fund for unexpected expenses is crucial.

-How long does a typical bathtub to shower conversion take?
+How long does a typical tub to shower conversion take?

 A shower conversion can take anywhere from a couple of weeks to a couple of months, depending on the project scope and whether you're doing it yourself or hiring professionals.
 DIY projects typically take longer than those handled by experienced contractors.